STM19/Meeting_Summarizer/README.md

 ## How to run

 ### How to add pickle file (ML model)
+- As pickle file is above 1.3 gb it cannot be uploaded here, follow the  below steps to get pickle file
 - got to [drive_link](https://drive.google.com/file/d/1RO6grOqxrBPxxGWhv842ajJlOAnmIJs-/view?usp=share_link) and download zip file
 - unzip it and cut and paste it in the folder where all files are present or in folder where repo is cloned.